Support Athens by Locals!

 Philopappos Hill is home to the Philopappos Monument, a square white-marble construction dedicated to Gaius Julius Antiochus Epiphanes Philopappos commonly called Philopappus.

-Architectural decorations as well as pilasters and statues of Philopappos, his grandfather Antiochos IV and Seleukos I, Nikator, were decorating the monument.
+Architectural decorations, pilasters, and statues of Philopappos, his grandfather Antiochos IV, and Seleukos I, Nikator, were decorating the monument.

 Philopappos Hill is also called the Hill of Muses because it is home to a sanctuary dedicated to the poet and prophet Musaeus.